GuikangZhong/CSCD58_NAT/README.md

 --- 10.0.1.100 ping statistics ---
 3 packets transmitted, 0 received, 100% packet loss, time 2009ms
 ```
-Enternal host can not directly ping an internal host, packets lost as expected. <br>
+Enternal hosts can not directly ping any internal host, packets lost as expected. <br>

 ### TCP Connections
 #### Open a TCP connection from client2 to server1 in NAT mode